kangkabseok2021/PVSimulator/README.md

 so the usage of house is the summation of MeterA and MeterB.

 Assumption Reading: Read amount of the both meters at the same time and publish which may be different time differences.
-Assumption Comsuming: Consumer save published time, meter of MeterA, meter of MeterB, Sum(MeterA + MeterB), Generated exlectrricity from PV (in KWH, scaled for better comparison) for each publication for more fine time scale than publisher.
+Assumption Comsuming: Consumer save published time, meter of MeterA, meter of MeterB, Sum(MeterA + MeterB), Generated exlectrricity from PV (in KWH * 10, scaled for better comparison) for each publication for more fine time scale than publisher.

+Reading MeterA and MeterB in simple piecewise linear value with randam fluctuation RDelta in Publisher.
+From MeterA and MeterB with Rerading time, construct Sum and PV Power generation with finer time difference CDelta in Consumer.
+The data are stored in csv file (./Images/power.csv) format because we need to append date for each reading time.
+After given ending time, consumer plot the data according to time in ./Images/fig_power.png.

 ## After finish consuming messages, one have to stop Consumer in this test